yli-yasir/Timetable-Assistant/README.md

 * Information in the program (Selected example info, search results...) persist even when you change the .XLSX file.

-* Loading a file from the internet will not work if the program is located in a USB drive.
+* Loading a file from the internet might not work, if the program is being started from some locations.
+This should be fixed later.
+For now, try moving the program to your desktop and check if the problem persists.

 ## TODO
-* Reset information when a new file is loaded.
 * Add ability to alter course details.